 II - What factors influence the duration of work stoppage?

-Different factors influence the length of time off work, including the severity of the pain and the condition.
-The most serious cases often require more rest and therefore a longer period of sick leave.
+Different factors influence the length of sick leave, including the severity of the pain and the condition.
+More severe cases often require more rest and therefore a longer period of sick leave.

-The nature of your job as well as its physical demands are also factors which strongly influence the duration of the leave.
-Jobs that involve prolonged standing, handling heavy objects, or repetitive movements require longer time off work.
+The nature of your job and its physical demands are also factors that strongly influence the length of the leave.
+Jobs that involve prolonged standing, handling heavy objects or repetitive movements require a longer period of leave.

-Finally, among the factors that impact the duration of work stoppage, there is also the type of treatment and the time required for recovery.
-Some medical treatments such as surgery or physiotherapy require a longer period of time off work.
+Finally, among the factors that impact the duration of work stoppage, there is also the type of treatment and the time needed for recovery.
+Some medical treatments such as surgery or physiotherapy require a longer period of work stoppage.

-Ultimately, the length of your time off work depends on the severity of the pain, your condition, the physical demands of your workstation as well as the type of treatment you are undergoing and the recovery time you need.
+Ultimately, the length of time you are off work depends on the severity of your pain, your condition, the physical demands of your job, as well as the type of treatment you are receiving and the recovery time you need.

 III - Medical recommendations for sick leave

-If you suffer from back pain, you must first carry out a medical consultation and a thorough diagnosis in order to assess the severity of your case and choose an appropriate treatment.
-Depending on your condition, your doctor will prescribe a suitable time off work based on the factors we mentioned previously, the pain, your condition, the demands of your job, the type of treatment and the recovery time needed.
+If you suffer from back pain, you should first have a medical consultation and a thorough diagnosis in order to assess the severity of your case and choose an appropriate treatment.
+Depending on your condition, your doctor will prescribe you an appropriate work stoppage based on the factors we mentioned above, the pain, your condition, the demands of your job, the type of treatment and the recovery time needed.

-In addition, it is essential to monitor the progress of your case through regular medical monitoring, in order to ensure optimal recovery and to adjust your work leave if necessary.
+In addition, it is essential to monitor the progress of your case with regular medical follow-up, in order to ensure optimal recovery and to adjust your work stoppage if necessary.

 IV - Consequences of prolonged work stoppage